 The National Conference of State Legislatures brings you up-to-date, real-time information about bills related to and responding to COVID-19 that have been introduced in the 50 states and the District of Columbia.

 The governor said Florida would reopen in three phases in-line with the guidelines released by the White House under President Trump’s reopening America plan.
 Read the Governor’s Executive Order here.

-We are currently in Phase 2 of reopening.
+We are currently in Phase 3, the final phase of reopening.
 Here's what that means:

 SOCIAL DISTANCING & MASKS

 Avi Schiffmann's website tracking coronavirus has become one of the most vital resources for people seeking accurate and updated numbers on the pandemic.
 He's a 17-year-old high school junior from Mercer Island outside Seattle, who started the site in late December, when coronavirus had not yet been detected outside of China.
 Now the site has been visited by tens of millions, from every country on Earth.
 It tracks deaths, numbers of cases locally and globally, and provides an interactive map, information on the disease, and a Twitter feed.
 The resource updates every minute or so, and pulls information from the World Health Organization, the Centers for Disease Control and elsewhere.

 A Sarasota-specific call center for questions and concerns about COVID-19 is now available through the Department of Health in Sarasota County